DaanDeMeyer/reproc/README.md

   handles it should inherit can still unintentionally inherit handles meant for a process-lib process.

+## Unsupported Platforms

+This list contains the platform version that we know process-lib won't work on.
+Note that platforms not on this list might not work either.
+If you encounter an issue with a platform not on this list, please open an issue.

+- Windows < Vista: `STARTUPINFOEXW` is only available from Vista onwards
+- FreeBSD < 10: pipe2 is only available from FreeBSD 10 onwards
+- Linux < 2.6: pipe2 is only available from Linux 2.6 onwards

 ## Design

 process-lib is designed to be a minimal wrapper around the platform-specific